 In 1772, the intentions of the House founder, Philippe Clicquot, were clear.
 He put an advertisement in the Gazette de France announcing that he was "founding a wine merchant business in Champagne, under the label Clicquot" and that he was offering to go to all four corners of the kingdom to take the fine taste of champagne wines to foreigners (the House was officially founded February 3, 1772).
 The House's destiny was sealed with these objectives, which were soon achieved during his many expeditions to Italy, then Germany, and Switzerland the following year, then Russia in 1780 and the United States in 1782.

-Since its inception, the house has been a specialist in Champagnes that are based on the Pinot Noir grape, particularly rosés (Clicquot was the first Champagne producer to ship rosé in 1775).
+Since its inception, the house has been a specialist in Champagnes that are based on the Pinot Noir grape, particularly rosés (Clicquot was producing rosé as earlier as 1775).

 In 1798, François Clicquot (the son of the founder) married Barbe-Nicole Ponsardin (daughter of the mayor of the Champagne village of Reims).
 Madame Clicquot was widowed in 1805 at the age of 27 when her husband died of fever.
 Veuve Clicquot ("veuve" means "widow" in French and rhymes with 'love') took over her husband's business, unheard of at the time.
 From then on Madame Clicquot’s business methods - from risky overseas ventures to revolutionary technological innovations - forever changed the Champagne industry as a whole.
 In 1810, she renamed the house Veuve Clicquot Ponsardin and introduced the first vintage champagne.The Embargo